Mobiz-SA/mobiz-assessment/README.md

 # mobiz-assessment

 A project showing a simple setup of nuxt project with an express backend.
 The application allows a user to view contacts in a listing and add a contact.
-It is still feature incomplete.

 The goal of the assessment is to add a feature to this project that allows the user to update an existing contact.
 Use the code base as an example to implement this feature.

-The weighting for the assessment is as below:
+The rubric for the assessment is as below:

 - Feature completeness (2)
 - Code reuse (1)